 UPL is headquartered in Houston but is very active in the Green River Basin of Wyoming.
 The company is also getting very active in the Marcellous shale natural gas play in the eastern US

-Market cap is $7.2 billion, revenues are $964 million, and the company operated at a profit of $331 million over the past year.
+Market cap is $1.2 billion, revenues are $629 million, and the company operated at a loss of $3.1 billion over the past year.
 The company stock was essentially unchanged over the past year.

 Investors should be alerted that UPL is essentially a natural gas company and that massive new discoveries of natural gas around the world are being developed and could have a depressing effect on natural gas prices.
 Natural gas companies may have a few years to wait before they can really hope to be rewarded.

 A few years ago, Vaalco was one of the fastest growing small oil companies.
-Growth has slowed but the stock price still doubled over the past year.
+Growth has slowed somewhat.
 Somewhat surprising, the analysts only give the stock an average rating although, very recently. many analysts have been upgrading the stock.
 One opinion expressed is that many of the large investors who were underwater in the stock have jumped overboard and this leaves only the most loyal stock holders.
 Consequently, the stock may be due a breakout.

 EGY has some good looking properties in offshore Africa which are beginning to pay off for EGY.

 The firm is headquartered in Houston.
-The stock has a market cap of $430 million.
-Revenue is only $151 million per year so EGY is truly a "small" oil company.
-Net income is $43 million.
-Market cap is $363 million.
-Vaalco stock was up about 10% during the past year.
+The stock has a market cap of $72 million.
+Revenue is only $62 million per year so EGY is truly a "small" oil company.
+The company operated at a loss of $125 million during the past year.
+Vaalco stock was down about 7% during the past year.

 Vaalco has no debt and a large cash position.
 Conservative investors may like the debt and cash positions of this small oil company stock.